allisonmeikle/portfolio/README.md

 # Portfolio

-Welcome to my portfolio.
+Welcome to my portfolio!
 Below are selected projects and assignments, categorized by programming language and software.
 Featured projects are highlighted at the top, followed by a complete alphabetical listing.

 ---